TL;DR

 Choosing between decreasing and level term is the main decision, but several other factors will determine the quality and cost of your cover.

-1. Guaranteed vs. Reviewable Premiums
+1. subject to terms vs. Reviewable Premiums

-- Guaranteed Premiums: The price is fixed for the entire policy term.
+- guaranteed premiums: The price is fixed for the entire policy term.
 You know exactly what you'll be paying in 15 years' time.
 This provides budget certainty and is highly recommended.

 - Reviewable Premiums: The insurer can review and increase your premiums, typically every five years.
-While they may start cheaper, they can become unaffordable over time, especially as you get older, forcing you to cancel the cover when you need it most.
+While they may start cheaper, they can become unaffordable over time, especially as you get older, forcing you to cancel the cover when you may need it most.

 2. The Quality of Definitions

 Not all critical illness policies are created equal.
-The list of conditions covered and, more importantly, the severity required for a payout can vary significantly between insurers.
+The list of conditions covered and, more importantly, the severity required for a claim payment can vary significantly between insurers.
 A cheaper policy might have stricter definitions, making it harder to claim.
 This is a key area where an expert broker adds value, helping you compare the quality of cover, not just the price.

 3. Joint Life vs. Single Life Policies